opencog/atomspace/Design-Notes.md

 There is no FilterStream, because it is easy to set up FutureStream such that it pulls from (pulls through) a FilterLink.

+Issues:
+ * FlatStream behaves like a future, but perhaps it is mis-designed, and should only reference `LinkValue::value()` to get the next collection, instead of calling `Atom::execute()`.
+XXX FIXME.

 The SortedValue works best when it drains its source, that is, keeps it's source drained and empty, so that it can apply the sort order to